Weather Hazards in the UK

 The UK regularly experiences depressions, areas of low pressure, which bring strong winds and heavy rain, particularly to the west and north of the country.

-Data from the met office indicates the UK as a whole has been getting wetter in recent decades.
+Data from the Met Office indicates the UK as a whole has been getting wetter in recent decades.
 Long-term averages of 30-year periods show an increase in annual rainfall of about 5% from 1961-1990 to 1981-2010.

-Top five wettest years in the UK
+The top five wettest years in the UK

 1. 2000 – 1337.3mm